salindersidhu/CHIP8/README.md

 Troubleshooting:
 -------------
-This application is cross platform compatible with most PC operating systems (`Windows`, `Linux` and `MAC`).
+This application is cross platform compatible with most operating systems (`Windows`, `Linux` and `MAC`).
 If the application crashes, a log is generated in the application's directory.
 This log contains error and exception details on why the application crashed.

 License:
 -------------